Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Challenges in heat and electricity markets

+In the sequential market framework described above, CHPs and large-scale HPs participating in both heat and electricity markets create implicit interdependencies between these independently operated markets.
+Indeed, the techno-economic characteristics of these units link their bids in heat and electricity markets.

+Firstly, the heat-driven dispatch of CHPs and HPs strongly constrains their bids in the day-ahead electricity market.
+Indeed, the heat $\bm{Q_{jt}}$ and electricity $\bm{P_{jt}}$ outputs of CHPs and HPs are strongly linked \cite{lahdelma2003efficient}.
+Indeed, HPs $j \in \mathcal{I}^\text{HP}$ produce heat from electricity at a fixed ratio $\text{COP}_j$, such that $ \bm{Q_{jt}} = - \text{COP}_j \bm{P_{jt}}$\footnote{By convention, $\bm{P_{jt}} \leq 0$ represents a power consumption.}, and CHPs $j \in \mathcal{I}^\text{CHP}$ produce heat and electricity at varying ratios, such that $r_j \bm{Q_{jt}} \leq \bm{P_{jt}} \leq \overline{F}_j - \rho_j \bm{Q_{jt}} $, where $\overline{F}_j $ represents their maximum fuel intake, $r_j$ their minimum heat-to-power ratio, and $\rho_j$ their maximum relative heat-to-power efficiency.
+As a result, in the day-ahead electricity markets, CHPs and HPs must adjust the minimum $\bm{\underline{P}_{jt}}$ and maximum $\bm{\overline{P}_{jt}}$ electricity dispatch to ensure feasibility with respect to their fixed heat dispatch.
+In countries with high penetration of CHPs and HPs, such as Denmark, this electricity-myopic heat dispatch may limit the penetration of renewable energy sources and impact day-ahead electricity prices \cite{mitridati2020heat}, leading to inefficiencies in both heat and electricity systems.

-In addition to the aforementioned physical interdependencies, the variable production costs of CHPs and HPs are intrinsically linked to their heat and electricity outputs.
-As HPs produce heat from electricity purchased in the electricity market, their variable heat production cost $\Theta_{jt}^\text{H}$ is linearly dependent on their electricity consumption $L^\text{HP}_{jt}$ at each market-clearing time period $t\in \mathcal{T}$, such that
+In addition, in order to ensure their profitability, the bids of CHPs and HPs in the day-ahead heat market must reflect their marginal heat production cost.
+However, the marginal production costs of CHPs and HPs are intrinsically dependent on the electricity market prices.
+Indeed, as HPs $j \in \mathcal{I}_z^\text{HP}$ located in electricity market zone $z \in \mathcal{Z}^\text{E}$ produce heat from electricity purchased in the day-ahead electricity market, their marginal heat production cost $\dot{\Gamma}_{jt}^{\text{H}}$ is linearly dependent on the electricity market prices $\bm{\lambda^\text{E}_{zt}}$, such that